WeldHQ/integrations-documentation/weld-bigquery.md

 # What is BigQuery by Weld

-We are offering a managed BigQuery by Weld free up to 1TB stored data for you to easily get started.
+We are offering a managed BigQuery by Weld for free up to 1TB stored data for you to easily get started.

 ## How does it work?